-In 2013, budget analysts earned a median salary of $70,110, according to the BLS.
-The BLS expected slower than average job growth of 6% in this field from 2012-22, but said prospects should be good for entry-level candidates due to steady turnover in the field.
+In 2015, budget analysts earned a median salary of $71,590, according to the BLS.
+The BLS expected slower-than-average job growth of 3% in this field from 2014 to 2024, but said prospects should be good for entry-level candidates due to steady turnover in the field.

 Computer Network Support Specialist